nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * 4a2.
 AddressBook requests for the correct data.
    * 4a3.
 User enters new data.
    * Steps 4a1-4a2 are repeated until the data entered are correct.

-   * Use case resumes at step 5.
+     Use case resumes at step 5.

 **Use case: Filter by tag**

 **MSS**

-1. User requests to filter persons by tag
+1. User requests to filter persons by tag.
-2. AddressBook shows a input search bar
+2. AddressBook shows a input search bar.
-3. User enters input related to key of a tag
+3. User enters input related to key of a tag.
-4. AddressBook shows a list of persons with matching tag key
+4. AddressBook shows a list of persons with matching tag key.

     Use case ends.